daviddmvnm/daviddmvnm/README.md

 # **David  |  Aspiring Data Scientist**

-I'm a 2nd-year Economics student focused on learning and getting as good as I can at using data science to solve problems — from everyday tasks like automating LinkedIn outreach to hopefully one day bigger challenges like optimising clean energy sites or modeling macroeconomic risks.
+I'm a 2nd-year Economics student focused on learning and getting as good as I can at using data science to solve problems — from everyday tasks like automating social media outreach to hopefully one day bigger challenges like optimising clean energy sites or modeling macroeconomic risks.

 📍 Based in the UK